zhangsipng/page.github.io/_pages/about.md

   - /about.html
 ---

-Chao Liang received the Ph.D. degree from the National Lab of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), in 2012.
-He is currently a Professor with the National Engineering Research Center for Multimedia Software (NERCMS), School of Computer Science, Wuhan University.
-His research interests include multimedia content analysis and retrieval, computer vision, and pattern recognition.
-He won the Best Paper Award of PCM 2014, Best New Comer in VBS 2023, and the first place in NIST TRECVID INS 2021, AVS 2023, and DVU 2023 tasks.
+I am a Professor with the National Engineering Research Center for Multimedia Software (NERCMS), School of Computer Science, Wuhan University.
+My research interests include computer vision, pattern recognition and multimedia.

 News
 ==